TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 If we can read files in `/app/uploads/`, then we can read `passwd.txt` and by extension, `/etc/passwd`.
 Then GG!
 We can use this method to read any file on the system (subject to certain constraints to be discussed later).

 But... what if we *don't* have read access to `/app/uploads/`?
 What if say... we had read access to `/app/static/`, where static files (.html, .css, .js) are served from?
 We would need to write our symlink to *that* folder first before reading it.
 One way is to use Zip Slip.
-But is there an alternative way?
+But what if the application blocks requests with `../`? is there an alternative way?

 #### Arbitrary Write with Dir Symlinks